open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/springboot.md

 ```

 If your application does not declare `DataSource` bean, you can update your `application.properties` file to
-have the datasource url starting with `jdbc:otel` and set the driver class to io.opentelemetry.instrumentation.jdbc.OpenTelemetryDriver
+have the datasource URL starting with `jdbc:otel` and set the driver class to io.opentelemetry.instrumentation.jdbc.OpenTelemetryDriver

 ```properties
 spring.datasource.url=jdbc:otel:h2:mem:db